openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 @endsphinxdirective

 The OpenVINO samples are simple console applications that show how to utilize specific OpenVINO API capabilities within an application.
-They can assist in executing specific tasks such as loading a model, running inference, querying specific device capabilities, etc.
+They can assist in executing specific tasks, such as loading a model, running inference, querying specific device capabilities, etc.

 If you install OpenVINO™ Runtime, sample applications for С, C++ and Python are created in the following directories:
 * `<INSTALL_DIR>/samples/c`